 7. Buy a dog.

-8. Start a group of 8 or 10 women and meet monthly or bi-monthly to discuss as a self -help what you are feeling after the age of 50.
+8. Start a group of 8 or 10 women and meet monthly or bi-monthly to discuss what you are feeling after the age of 50 or join GRANDwomen with Moxie on Facebook.

 Accept and value yourself.
 You are accomplished, and you have wisdom.
 You are women over 50 who get it.
 Now use it.
 Bloom where you are planted.
 I can’t wait to see how you grow.